eggrobin/Enmerkar/README.md

 # 𒂗𒈨𒅕𒃸
-𒂗𒈨𒅕𒃸 (en-me-er-kár, Enmerkar) is a Sumero-Akkadian cuneiform input method.
+𒂗𒈨𒅕𒃸 (en-me-er-kár, Enmerkar) is a Sumero-Akkadian cuneiform input method for Windows.

 It is based on the [sample IME from *Windows classic samples* by Microsoft Corporation](https://github.com/microsoft/Windows-classic-samples/tree/22b652b35ea19c544b4ee541f91a59e5e8d8c070/Samples/IME),